 Legacy infrastructure |

-Modernize platforms, improve interoperability, and adopt scalable cloud infrastructure where appropriate. |
+Modernize platforms incrementally, improve interoperability across cloud and on-premise systems, and adopt scalable infrastructure where AI workloads demand it. |

 |